MicrosoftDocs/dynamics365smb-docs/business-central/across-inspect-page.md

 #### What field information is not shown

-- Page fields that are not bound to the source table by the SourceExp property in their source expression are not shown.
+- Page fields that are not bound to the source table by the [SourceExp property](https://docs.microsoft.com/en-us/dynamics365/business-central/dev-itpro/developer/properties/devenv-sourceexpr-property)
 - Fields in temporary tables.
 - The value of fields that have a data type of blob, byte, media, or mediaset.